-For the sake of carrying out an underwater ship survey, it is necessary for surveyors to be well-equipped in knowledge and adept with practical skills that will aid them when looking at every detail about the vessel as well as performing each task on board.
-These tasks can include carrying out in-water class surveys, hull cleaning, taking video or photography underwater, surveying using sonar waves, inspecting ballast tanks and executing other routine maintenance procedures.
+Carrying out an underwater survey in Singapore requires surveyors to have comprehensive knowledge and be skilled in practical techniques that will assist them in examining every detail of the vessel and performing various tasks on board.
+These tasks may involve conducting in-water class surveys, hull cleaning, taking underwater videos or photographs, surveying using sonar waves, inspecting ballast tanks and performing other routine maintenance procedures.

 Why Is An Underwater Ship Survey Important?

-Underwater ship survey is an unavoidable and essential factor.
+Underwater ship survey is essential as constant dry docking is costly and nearly impossible.
+Downtime increases which lead to a larger cost than necessary for maintenance on the dock.
 As a solution underwater inspections became common, it involved getting highly qualified and experienced divers who could dive underwater check and identify imminent problems beneath the waterline and offer immediate solutions for them.
 Underwater surveys are more of a precautionary measure taken to avoid prolonged repairs anytime in the future.

 Sea chests are cavities built into a vessel’s hull to help increase the efficiency of pumping seawater into the internal pipework system to support the vessel’s engine cooling, ballast, and firefighting purposes.
 These grids called ‘sea chest gratings’ prevent the passage of large objects such as trash, fish, nets, etc. these inspections help to identify any extent of damage prevailing in the sea chest.

-CCTV inspections allow us to accurately record and see the present condition of the vessel that cannot be visually inspected during routine inspections because of excessive water depths or turbidity.
+CCTV inspections allow divers to accurately record and see the present condition of the vessel that cannot be visually inspected during routine inspections because of excessive water depths or turbidity.
 Clients can monitor real-time footage of the submerged surface during CCTV inspection.
-Each diver reports on the ship’s condition below the waterline.

-This survey needs the vessel to be dry docked.
+This survey needs the vessel to be dry-docked.
 It is conducted every 2 years or twice in 5 years.
 The survey inspects underwater fittings and hull fittings, special attention is given to underwater shell plating.
-This can be exempted for vessels that carried out In Water Survey.
+This can be exempted for vessels that carried out In Water Surveys Singapore.